Catnip-Govenment-Module/government-catnip/api_path.md

             "lastName": "Sukkasem", // Last name
             "sex": "Female", // Gender
             "locationID": 231, // Location ID
-            "rightToVote": True, // The person have a right to vote or not "blackList": False // The person have a right to be MP or not },
+            "rightToVote": true, // The person have a right to vote or not "blackList": false // The person have a right to be MP or not },
         {
             "citizen_id": 4569871354123,